pandas-dev/pandas/doc/source/getting_started/install.rst

 .. warning::

     * Pandas is not yet a `py.typed library <https://www.python.org/dev/peps/pep-0561/>`_!
+      The primary purpose of locally declaring pandas as a py.typed library is to test and improve the builtin type annotations.

 Until pandas becomes a py.typed library, it is possible to easily experiment with the type annotations shipped with pandas by creating an empty file named "py.typed" in the pandas